 Thankfully many said yes and ‘Distributed Cinema‘ was born.

 Distributed Cinema is Schull’s very own intranet network dedicated to short film.
-Anyone with a smartphone, laptop or iPad can access the past 8 years submitted films, archived workshops and Q&As, 24 hours a day, 365 days of the year in the village of Schull.
+Anyone with a smartphone, laptop or iPad can access the past 8 years submitted films, this year’s Competition films, archived workshops and Q&As, 24 hours a day, 365 days of the year in the village of Schull.
 During the festival our server is used alongside HD media players, to screen shorts and features, in a number of smaller venues throughout the locality.
 From a bookshop, to an art gallery, numerous local pubs and restaurants and The Long Island Cinema, to the hotel and the village hall, for 5 days at the end of May each year, the town with no cinema has many.

 Please note that ‘Distributed Cinema’ is just the term we have created for the small cinemas in our town, the are no financial implications to this term, as all screenings are free.